top of page

 What is a living lab?

 A living lab is a research environment in the real world.
-No simulated situations, but real people, streets, and issues.
-In Almere, innovative ideas are tested with residents, entrepreneurs, policymakers, and researchers in a continuous process of learning and improvement.
-This aligns with the European living lab approach: open, user-focused, and co-creative.
-Want to know more about who's participating?
-Visit our For Whom page.
+No simulations, but real people, streets and challenges.
+In Almere, new ideas are tested together with residents, entrepreneurs, policymakers and researchers, in a continuous process of learning and improving.
+This aligns with the European living lab approach: open, user-driven and co-creative.
+Want to know who is involved?
+Take a look at our For Whom page.

 Why Flevoland & Almere?

-Flevoland is young, spacious, and experimental.
-The short lines of communication between government, education, and local initiatives allow us to adapt quickly – exactly what a living lab needs.
-In Almere, we work with a variety of practices: from school and community gardens to food forests, CSA farms, and Oosterwold, where urban farming is part of daily life.
-The Food Campus also plays a key role in knowledge sharing and education.
+Flevoland is young, spacious and open to experimentation.
+Short lines between government, education and local initiatives make it easy to move quickly, which is exactly what a living lab needs.
+In Almere, we work with a wide range of real-life practices: from school and community gardens to food forests, CSA farms and Oosterwold, where urban agriculture is part of everyday life.
+The Food Campus also plays an important role in sharing knowledge and supporting education.

-• Co-creation : sessions with residents, entrepreneurs, researchers and policymakers.
+• Co-creation: organising sessions with residents, entrepreneurs, researchers and policymakers.

-• Measure & learn : assess impact with clear indicators (environmental, social, economic).
+• Measure & learn: assessing impact with clear indicators (environmental, social, economic).

-• Scaling up : connecting successful solutions back to policy and practice.
-This aligns directly with the initiatives within our Food Programs .
+• Scaling up: feeding successful solutions back into policy and practice.
+This connects directly to the trajectories within our Food Programs.

 Examples from the Living Lab